Amari Spievey: Iowa

 In his redshirt sophomore season at Iowa, Spievey started all games at right cornerback and ranked third on the team with 68 tackles, including 43 solo tackles and 25 assists.
 He also had four pass interceptions and six pass break-ups.
 The Big Ten coaches named him Second-team All-Big Ten afterwards.
 The following year, he was named to the First-team.

 Professional career

-2010 NFL Draft

-By mid-season of 2009, Sports Illustrated's Tony Pauline listed Spievey as one of the "risers" for the 2010 NFL Draft.
+By mid-season of 2009, Sports Illustrated's Tony Pauline listed Spievey as one of the "risers" for the 2010 NFL draft.
 On January 11, 2010, Spievey announced that he would forgo his senior season and enter the NFL Draft.
 Spievey was selected by the Detroit Lions as the 2nd pick of the 3rd round (66th overall) of the 2010 NFL Draft.

 Although he played cornerback in college, Spievey was moved to safety by the Lions to take advantage of his tackling ability and instincts.

 Spievey opened the 2011 NFL season as a starter at safety for the Lions.